Jullien's golden carp: Etymology and taxonomic history

 The Jullien's golden carp was named by French paleontologist, ichthyologist, and herpetologist Henri Émile Sauvage.
 Other commonly used names for this fish are the carpilla ikan temoleh and the seven-striped barb.

 Named in honor of J. Jullien, who collected the type specimen, possibly physician-zoologist Jules Jullien (1842–1897), who served as ship's doctor on a number of French expeditions and (later, in 1888) as president of the Zoological Society of France.

 This fish is a species of freshwater ray-finned fish in the order Cypriniformes.
-Some defining characteristics of fish in the Crypriniform order is that they are generally found in freshwater, are ray-finned, and lack proper spines.
+Some defining characteristics of fish in the Cypriniform order is that they are generally found in freshwater, are ray-finned, and lack proper spines.
 There are 26 families in this order, and the Jullien's golden carp is part of the family Cyprinidae.
 Cyprinidae includes more species of fish than any other fish family.
 Two common types of fish found in this family are carp and minnows, both of which are characterized by their convex dorsal and ventral surfaces, lack of adipose fin, and thin lips.